MrBounty/PZ-UI_API/UI functions.md

 UI:setWidthPercent(pctW)                -- Set width of window in % of the screen [0-1]
 UI:setWidthPixel(pxlW)                  -- Set width of window in pixel

-UI:setColumnWidthPercent(column, pctW)  -- Set the default width of elements for a column UI:setColumnWidthPixel(column, pxlW)
+UI:setColumnWidthPercent(column, pctW)  -- Set the default width of elements for a column. column is an int UI:setColumnWidthPixel(column, pxlW)

 UI:setDefaultLineHeightPercent(h)       -- Set default height of elements that follow this function (can be call at the beginning or in the middle of an UI)